• Skip to primary navigation

 • Preheat oven to 400 degrees F. Divide the pizza dough nearly in half, one part being slightly bigger than the other.
 On a flat, floured surface rough the dough into two circles, one 10 inches in diameter and the other 12 inches.

 • Place the larger circle on the bottom and up the sides of the skillet, letting the dough hang over the edge.
 Spread the marinara sauce evenly onto the dough and top with the cooked meat and veggies.
-Top with a layer of pepperonis and then the cheese.
+Top with a layer of pepperoni and then the cheese.

 • Place the remaining circle of dough over the top.
 Pinch the dough edges together creating a seam.
 Using a sharp knife, cut a few vent lines into the top of the calzone.
-Place the skillet into the preheated oven and bake for 25 minutes.
-Cut like a pizza and serve with extra marinara sauce, if desired.

 Notes